awsdocs/aws-cloudhsm-user-guide/doc_source/keystore-third-party-tools.md

 +  When using keytool with AWS CloudHSM key store, do not specify `-providerName`, `-providerclass`, or `-providerpath` options on the command line\.
 Specify these options in the security provider file as described in the [Key store prerequisites](#keystore-prerequisites)\.
 + When using non\-extractable EC keys through keytool and Jarsigner, the SunEC provider needs to be removed/disabled from the list of providers in the java\.security file\.
 If you use extractable EC keys through keytool and Jarsigner, the providers export key bits from the AWS CloudHSM HSM and use the key locally for signing operations\.
 We do not recommend you use exportable keys with keytool or Jarsigner\.

-## Registering Pre\-existing Keys with AWS CloudHSM Key Store<a name="register-pre-existing-keys-with-keystore"></a>
+## Registering pre\-existing keys with AWS CloudHSM key store<a name="register-pre-existing-keys-with-keystore"></a>

-For maximum security and flexibility in attributes and labeling, we recommend you generate your signing keys using [key\_mgmt\_util](manage-keys.md#generate-keys)\.
+For maximum security and flexibility in attributes and labeling, we recommend you generate your signing keys using [key\_mgmt\_util](using-kmu.md#generate-keys)\.
 You can also use a Java application to generate the key in AWS CloudHSM\.

 The following section provides a code sample that demonstrates how to generate a new key pair on the HSM and register it using existing keys imported to the AWS CloudHSM key store\.
 The imported keys are available for use with third\-party tools such as keytool and Jarsigner\.

 To use a pre\-existing key, modify the code sample to look up a key by label instead of generating a new key\.
-Sample code for looking up a key by label is available in the [KeyUtilitiesRunner\.java sample](https://docs.aws.amazon.com/https://github.com/aws-samples/aws-cloudhsm-jce-examples/blob/master/src/main/java/com/amazonaws/cloudhsm/examples/KeyUtilitiesRunner.java) on GitHub\.
+Sample code for looking up a key by label is available in the [KeyUtilitiesRunner\.java sample](https://github.com/aws-samples/aws-cloudhsm-jce-examples/blob/master/src/main/java/com/amazonaws/cloudhsm/examples/KeyUtilitiesRunner.java) on GitHub\.

 **Important**
 Registering a key stored on AWS CloudHSM with a local key store does not export the key\.
 When the key is registered, the key store registers the key's alias \(or label\) and correlates locally store certificate objects with a key pair on the AWS CloudHSM\.
 As long as the key pair is created as non\-exportable, the key bits won't leave the HSM\.